Grade (climbing): Font grade

 The Font-grade (from the "Fontainebleau climbing area") is one of the oldest boulder grading systems whose origins can be traced back to at least 1960 with Michel Libert's L'Abbatoir at Fontainebleau.
-The Font-scale is an open-ended scale that starts at 1 and increases in single-digit steps but uses a "+" for additional refinement between steps; from grade 6 it introduces a capitalized "A", "B" and "C" for further refinement, and was at 9A in 2023 with Burden of Dreams.
-The Font-scale has no regard to any risk and is purely focused on the technical difficulty of the movements.
-The Font-scale is distinguished from the French sport grade by using capitalized letters (i.e. Font 6C+ vs. f6c+), and also the use of "fb" or capital "F" (for "Font") as a prefix.
-The distinction is important as the scales are very different (i.e. Fb6C+ is closer to f7c).
+The Font-scale is open-ended that starts at 1 and increases in single-digit steps but uses a "+" for additional refinement between steps; from grade 6 it introduces a capitalized "A", "B" and "C" for further refinement, and was at 9A in 2026 with Burden of Dreams.
+The Font-scale has no regard to risk and is focused on the technical difficulty of the movements.
+The Font-scale is distinguished from the French sport grade by using capitalized letters (e.g., Font 6C+ vs. f6c+), and also the use of "fb" or capital "F" (for "Font") as a prefix.
+The distinction is important as the scales are very different (e.g., Fb6C+ is closer to f7c).